raspberrypilearning/people-in-space-indicator/en/step_6.md

 --- /collapse ---

 --- task---
-+ Create an LED Bar Graph containing all the GPIO pins you are using.
++ Add the code to create an LED Bar Graph containing all the GPIO pins you are using.
 The numbers in the brackets are the pin numbers, so write the numbers in the same order you wired the LEDS to the breadboard.
 For example:

 --- code ---
 ---